Harry Midgley: Belfast, and Northern Ireland, Labour parties

+Anti-Fascist

 During the Spanish Civil War in the late 1930s, Midgley was outspoken in his support for the beleaguered Spanish Republic and described Franco as a "monstrosity" and a "killer of babies".
 In turn, Midgley became involved in a public controversy regarding The Irish News attitude to the Spanish Civil War.
 The newspaper supported Francisco Franco's Nationalists, partly because of Spanish Republican anti-clericalism, while Midgley saw the Spanish Republican side as fighting a war against fascism and in defence of democracy.

 Contesting the Dock constituency in the 1938 Northern Ireland election Midgley saw nationalist protest against his support for the Spanish Republic reduce his vote share to 24%.
 Night after night during the campaign there had been were violent clashes as Midgley faced hostile crowds shouting 'Up Franco', 'Remember Spain', and 'We want Franco'".

 At the outbreak of war in 1939, as Midgley called for an all out effort to defeat Nazism.
-He not only antagonised the republican/nationalist wing of the party who, with communist left, characterised the conflict as a conflagration between rival imperialisms.
+He not only antagonised the republican/nationalist wing of the party who, with the communist left, characterised the conflict as a conflagration between rival imperialisms.
 He also alarmed pro-war colleagues unwilling to join Unionists in waving the Union Jack.

 Commonwealth Labour Party

 In 1941 Midgley made "a full blooded labour-unionist appeal" in a by-election for the Belfast Willowfield constituency.
 His victory in this strongly loyalist seat left J. M. Andrews, then Prime Minister of Northern Ireland, severely shaken.
 The Prime Minister later confided to Wilfrid Spender that "if there was a general election now the government would cease to have a majority".
+But for many within his own party, Midgley's willingness to "evangelise about the Union ran the risk of appearing to steal Unionists' clothes and was difficult to square with the oppositional role Labour occupied".

 At the NILP annual conference in October 1942, Midgley used his address as chairman to assert that the NILP "is proud to associate with the labour movements of the British Commonwealth and, indeed, the United Nations, in their resolve to free the world from the barbarities, bestialities and injustices of Nazi-Fascist totalitarianism".
 He went to suggest that among those who continue to subscribe to "outworn nationalism" there were "quislings, if not actual agents of Nazism".
-The British Cammonwealth", he added, "built up the finest system of social services in the world" (Midgley touted the social security system of New Zealand as second to none).
+The British Commonwealth", he added, "built up the finest system of social services in the world" (Midgley touted the social security system of New Zealand as second to none).

 Jack Beattie (who been campaigning against the extension of conscription to Northern Ireland) disassociated himself from Midgley's views on the floor of the Northern Ireland House of Commons.
 When in December, the parliamentary NILP chose Beattie as their leader over Midgley, Midgley resigned the party whip, a departure followed by two party branches, Derry and North Belfast.

 Midgley was later to attack Beattie in the Northern Ireland House of Commons.
 On 30 October 1945, he was excluded from the sitting for punching Beattie in what appeared to be a dispute over parliamentary procedure.